NextTechLabAP/IoT-Lab-Roadmap/README.md

 # ESP #( 01, 8266, 32 )

-***A Common Misconception:*** ESP32 is a successor of ESP 8266 and NodeMcu is software that comes installed in a ESP8266 and uses the Lua programming language but the ESP8266 that comes with NodeMcu can be reprogrammed via the Arduino IDE
+***A Common Misconception:*** ESP32 is a successor of ESP 8266 and NodeMcu is firmware that comes installed in a ESP8266 and uses the Lua programming language but the ESP8266 that comes with NodeMcu can be reprogrammed via the Arduino IDE